peterhinch/micropython-async/v3/docs/TUTORIAL.md

 asyncio and includes a section for complete beginners.
 It is for use with the new version of `uasyncio`, currently V3.0.0.

-#### WARNING currently this is a work in progress.

-This is a work in progress, with some sections being so marked.
-There will be typos and maybe errors - please report errors of fact!
 Most code samples are now complete scripts which can be cut and pasted at the REPL.

 # Contents